 Last year I seriously debated Gin and Tonic Truffles for my collection.
 But I’ve never quite got on with adding fizz to my truffles.
 For some reason, it all goes horribly wrong.
 The truffles end up either too firm or too soft.
 I just can’t get it right.

-Tonic syrup is the answer to my truffle making dreams.
-It gives all the bitter cinchona (natural quinine) taste associated with tonic water but without the bubbles.
+Tonic syrup is the answer to my gin truffle making dreams.
+It gives all the bitter cinchona taste associated with tonic water but without the bubbles.
 Oh sweet joy.

-By teaming the chocolate ganache with a glug of gin, a splash of tonic syrup and a squirt of lime juice, a plateful of Gin & Tonic Truffles can be yours for the taking in no time at all.
-Child’s play.
+- next, team the ganache with a glug of gin, a splash of tonic syrup and a squirt of lime juice

 If, however, you are in the mood for a culinary adventure, you can also try your hand at making your own tonic syrup and using it in these gin and tonic truffles.

-These truffles make fine after dinner treats to serve with coffee.
-They also make a thoughtful gift to a gin loving friend.
+These gin truffles make fine after-dinner treats to serve with coffee.
+They also make a thoughtful gift to a gin-loving friend.
 I’ve been enjoying mine on a weekend evening snuggled up by the fire.
 Well, it is December.

 Oh and if you fancy more boozy truffles to keep you company by the fireside, hop over to my cocktail truffle collection.
 You’ll find Manhattans, Negronis, Snowballs, Brambles, Dark and Stormy’s and Black Russians.
 Sweet.